-The Learning Commons, located on the main floor of the Library, is home to Instructional Design, IT Service Desk, Research Services, and Academic Coaching.
+The Learning Commons, located on the main floor of the Library, is home to Instructional Design & Technology, IT Service Desk, Research Services, and Tutoring & Supplemental Instruction.
 Flexible study and group meeting spaces are available, along with a computer lab.
 A café is also located in this area for a quick meal or beverage.

 The Audio-Visual Services Department, located on the lower level of the Library, provides viewing carrels, AV equipment, and the collection of audio-visual materials (with limited circulation).
 Media items can be viewed, and equipment can be borrowed by advance reservation when the AV Department is closed.
+The Audio and Video Creation stations are found around the corner from the AV Department.
 There is a student Snack Area and "play" lounge outside the AV Department, for student relaxation.